How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 Waiting for a train at Tbilisi Station Square

-The final option for travelling from Kutaisi to Tbilisi to organise a private or shared taxi.
+The final option for travelling from Kutaisi to Tbilisi is to organise a private or shared taxi.

 Prices will start at approximately 180-200GEL per taxi, so even split between four people, the marshrutka is a much more affordable option.
 One reason why you might want to consider a taxi if your Georgia trip budget allows it is to take some stops along the journey.
 You can pre-book a driver here.

-One convenient stop from Tbilisi to Kutaisi is the town of Gori which is just off the main road that connects the two cities.
-Gori is famous for being the birthplace of Stalin and stopping along the way can save time on your overall Georgia itinerary if you don’t want to visit Gori as a day trip.
+One convenient stop is the town of Gori which is just off the main road that connects the two cities.
+Gori is famous for being the birthplace of Stalin and stopping along the way can save time on your overall route through Georgia if you don’t want to visit Gori as a day trip.

 Kutaisi Airport to Tbilisi